Welcome to The Luxembourg Review.

 Adele Okoli- Editor

 Syed Shehzar M. Doja was born in Dhaka, Bangladesh, and currently resides in Luxembourg as a poet, student, and Founder/Editor-in-Chief of the literary journal, The Luxembourg Review.
-As a resident of Luxembourg, he was recently selected to represent the country on a pan-European platform for a project commissioned for the city of Amsterdam.
-His work has appeared in numerous publications worldwide (The San Antonio Review, Fireside International publication, Monsoon Letters, Sticks and Stones) and won several literary and theatrical competitions (1st prize for ‘The Madman’s Lament’ – which he wrote, acted in, & directed – in the Symbiosis Festival, Pune, India) His first book, a collection of his poetry till now, is currently in works for publication due later this year.
+As a resident of Luxembourg, he was selected to represent the country on a pan-European platform for a project commissioned for the city of Amsterdam.
+His work has appeared in numerous publications worldwide (New Welsh Review, The San Antonio Review, Delano, Fireside International publication, Monsoon Letters, Sticks and Stones) and won several literary and theatrical competitions (1st prize for ‘The Madman’s Lament’ – which he wrote, acted in, & directed – in the Symbiosis Festival, Pune, India) His first book Drift was published by UPL/Monsoon Letters in 2016.

 Longitude Latitude 6-Dhaka, with Ampersand